 Welcome to the tax declaration guide!
-This entry is an introduction to a complete, step-by-step, English guide on how to file taxes in Switzerland.
+This entry is the intro to a complete, step-by-step, English guide on how to file taxes in Switzerland.

-The focus of this tax declaration guide is on canton Zurich.
+This tax declaration is focused on canton Zurich.
 Most concepts and steps can be generalized to other cantons.

 Official guidelines and disclaimer

 The tax declaration guide on mypersonalfinance.ch is by no means an official one.
 The only official guide is the one that the tax authorities of your canton distribute.
-For canton Zurich and tax year 2019, this guide is a 48-page PDF.
-It’s called Wegleitung zur Steuererklärung 2019 (guide for declaring taxes 2019).
+For canton Zurich and tax year 2020, this guide is a 44-page PDF.
+It’s called Wegleitung zur Steuererklärung 2020 (guide to tax declaration 2020).
 And it’s available in German only.
 You can access it here, or download it from the link below.
 The tax office publishes a new version every year.
 Make sure you always use the most updated one.